Skip to main content

 COMPLAINTS

 As a rule, parents/guardians should speak directly to the teacher or principal with concerns about a teacher, the instructional program, or other matters related to their child or the school.
 Most problems are successfully resolved at the classroom or school level.
-Review the Whom to Contact chart on page 7.
+Review the Whom to Contact chart in the last section on the bottom of this webpage.

 If a problem cannot be resolved, a formal written complaint can be given to the principal or superintendent.
 The school board may be petitioned in writing if all other attempts to resolve the complaint have failed.
 The superintendent and board president will determine if further review by the entire board is warranted.
 A parent/guardian can expect a written response from the superintendent and/or board president as a final resolution to a complaint that has reached this final stage.